-AME Blog Carnival: Tips and Tricks for Writers and Authors December 24, 2012by: Paula
+AME Blog Carnival: Tips and Tricks for Writers and Authors December 24, 2012by: Penny

 Welcome to the December 24, 2012 edition of tips and tricks for writers and authors.
 We have a great mix of posts on book publicity, social media, writing, book marketing and self-publishing.
 Thanks to the contributors.
 Happy Holidays!